Reusable pads for periods are skyrocketing in popularity.

 Many women develop allergies to period pads and have to switch between brands.
 Even brands designed for sensitive skin can cause allergies.
 Reusable pads are typically made from cotton, which is generally hypoallergenic and extremely unlikely to cause skin irritation.
-They are a great choice for women and girls who are particularly susceptible to skin irritation and skin allergies.
+They are a great choice for women and girls susceptible to skin irritation and allergies.

 How Do You Clean Reusable Pads?

-Reusable pads are best soaked in cold water prior to washing in a washing machine.
-A standard 40 degree wash should do the trick.
-You can also let them soak in cold water mixed with tea tree oil or other natural or mild disinfectants prior to throwing them in the washing machine
+Reusable pads are best soaked in cold water before washing in a machine.
+A standard 40-degree wash should do the trick.
+You can also let them soak in cold water mixed with tea tree oil or other natural or mild disinfectants before throwing them in the washing machine.

 For an in-depth guide on how to clean reusable pads, head here.